ke3vin/lustre_graphs/README.md

 Grafana is responsible for actually graphing the metrics.
 It is a wsgi process that sits behind a web server (Apache).
 It needs to have access to the metric storage and therefore must run on the same host as Graphite.
 By default Grafana has its own authentication mechanisms, but it's somewhat limited.
 I've chosen to disable the built-in authentication and instead use the much richer Apache authentication mechanism so that we can use our Kerberos authentication.
 In our configuration, the server that hosts Grafana and Graphite is on a private network.
 The apache server runs on a publicly accessible server, and acts as a reverse proxy to connect user requests to Grafana.

+You should probably install Grafana using its defaults first, and set up the admin user before playing with the proxy and alternate authentication.
+When you're ready to enable alternate authentication, create a user for yourself that matches your external username, and make that user an administrator.
+Then enable the external authentication.

+Once you've got Grafana installed and working, you'll need to import the dashboards included here to complete your collection of Lustre graphs.
+Some will probably need tweaking to set your local site name, and relative URLs.

 Here are relevant configuration files: